Twocoolguy/BrickThrower/README.md

 - Remove ability to wear armor/elytras from brickthrower.
 (1.8+)
 - (KINDA FIXED...)
 Remove ability to place lily pads with brickthrower.
 (1.8+)
 - Remove ability to wear heads from brickthrower.
 (1.8+)
-- Remove ability to dye sheep from brickthrower.
-(1.8+)
 - Remove ability to use horse armor from brickthrower.
 (1.8+)
 - Remove ability to use arrows from brickthrower.
 (1.8+)
 - Remove ability to use shields from brickthrower.
 (1.9+)
 - Remove ability to use trident from brickthrower.
 (1.13+)
-- Remove ability to use leads from brickthrower on mobs.
-(1.8+)

 Most of these will also have some kind of toggle to them in the config.
 This is again due to performance.
 After these patches stuff must be retested.
 Also the native version changed to 1.16.5